AverageMarcus/blog/src/posts/2021-09-01-migrating-from-docker-to-podman.md

 2021-09-01: Added note about socket bugfix PR

 2021-09-01: Added troubleshooting section about port forwarding bug

+2021-09-04: Added note about switching to Podman on Windows
 </details>

 Docker has [recently announced](https://www.docker.com/blog/updating-product-subscriptions/) that Docker Desktop will soon require a subscription and, based on the size of your company, may require a paid subscription.
 (It remains free for personal use)